kwsantiago/Chainlink-OTP/README.md

 ## Project Objectives

-Team PrivKey is pleased to present this hackathon proposal project for one-time pads for secret communications.
-The smart contract will require a random key.
-A key is a block of numbers that is used to transform an original message (the plaintext) into a coded message (the ciphertext).
+Team PrivKey is pleased to present this hackathon proposal project for one-time pads (OTP).
+OTP is an encryption technique in which each character of a message is combined with a character from a random key stream.
+Many OTP generators exist online, but they use pseudo random number generators in order to create the random key stream.
+To add to the security of generating a OTP, this project uses Chainlink VRF which allows the user to verify the randomness used in creating the OTP.

 Included is a scope of work based on the project requirements for the workshop.